Skip to main content

 Interpersonal Communication

 Jake Harwood (PhD, Univ. of California, Santa Barbara) is a Professor of Communication.
 His CV is here.
 His research focuses on intergroup communication with a particular focus on age groups and the role of music in intergroup relations.
+He is also interested in the use of AI LLMs for coding text data as well as agent-based modeling of communication processes.
 He authored "Communication and Music in Social Interaction" (Cognella, 2018) and “Understanding Communication and Aging” (3rd Edition, Cognella, 2023).
-He co-edited "The Oxford Encyclopedia of Intergroup Communication" (Oxford, 2018), “The Dynamics of Intergroup Communication” (Peter Lang, 2010) and “Intergroup Communication: Multiple Perspectives” (Peter Lang, 2005) He has published over 150 articles and book chapters.
-His recent publications have appeared in Media Psychology, Psychology of Music, and the Journal of Communication.
-He received the 2022 Robert C. Gardner Award for Outstanding Research in Bilingualism from the International Association for Language and Social Psychology, and the 2003 Giles-Nussbaum Distinguished Scholar Award from the Communication and Aging Division of the National Communication Association.
-He is a Fellow of the International Communication Association, past Editor of Human Communication Research, and past Book Review Editor for the Journal of Language and Social Psychology.
+He has published over 150 articles and book chapters, including recent publications in Media Psychology, Psychology of Music, and Nature Reviews Psychology.
+He is a Fellow of the International Communication Association.
 He teaches courses in research methods/statistics, intergroup communication, communication and music, and intergenerational communication.

 Projects

 Ongoing research projects with my graduate research team are examining intergroup contact and communication and the role of music in interpersonal and intergroup relations.
-I am always happy to talk with prospective graduate students interested in these issues.
+We are also experimenting with using LLMs to code text data.

 Selected Publications